-Whether you are an aspiring performer, music educator, or simply looking to continue playing your instrument in a large ensemble, the primary goal of all of our performing ensembles is strive for the highest performance standards while maintaining a welcoming environment.
-No matter what your experience level, we have an ensemble for you.
+Whether you are an aspiring performer, music educator, or simply looking to continue playing your instrument in a large ensemble, the primary goal of all of our performing ensembles is to strive for the highest performance standards while maintaining a welcoming environment.
+We have ensembles for musicians at all levels.

 Symphonic Wind Ensemble

-Participation: Membership is through audition only, and is open to all students regardless of major.
+Participation: Membership is through audition.
+It is open to all students regardless of major.
 Wind, brass, and percussion majors focusing on classical performance and/or music education are required to participate in either the Symphony Orchestra and/or the Symphonic Wind Ensemble or Concert Band at the discretion of the music directors every semester while in residence at SSU.
 You may be invited to participate in more than one ensemble.

-Auditions are held during the first week of each semester.
-The audition consists of prepared scales, excerpts and sight reading.
+Auditions are held during the first week of the fall semester.
+The audition consists of prepared scales, excerpts, and sight-reading.